Kani-Maki-Gang/bld/Readme.md

 # TLS

 #### Server configuration
-Server mode supports the configuration for setting a certificate.
-For most cases having the server behind a reverse proxy like nginx, lighhtpd etc, would be best.
+Server mode can be configured to use a certificate for https and wss connections.
+For most cases having the server behind a battle tested reverse proxy would be best.

 To configure the certificate see the below example
 ```yaml